ms-iot/content/en-US/win10/samples/I2cTestTool.md

 [View the code on Github](https://github.com/ms-iot/samples/blob/develop/I2cTestTool/main.cpp)

-I2cTestTool is a utility for interacting with I2C devices from the command line.
+I2cTestTool is a utility for interacting with I2C devices on the command line.
 I2cTestTool is written in C++/CX and shows how to consume WinRT components from command line applications.
 The resulting tool is a useful debugging aid.